gha-trigger/gha-trigger/README.md

 gha-trigger supports only AWS Lambda at the moment, but we're considering to support other platform such as Google Cloud Function too.

+## Stateless

+`gha-trigger` doesn't use any Databases such as RDB at the moment, which makes the management of `gha-trigger` easy.

 ## How to rerun and cancel CI

 Developers don't have the write permission of CI Repository, so they can't rerun and cancel workflows directly.